 A landed property is one where the erected house is on land that is also owned by the house owner.
-Only 5% of resident households in Singapore live in this type of residence, thus ensuring its spot in many Singaporeans’ wish lists.

 1. Singapore citizens and select foreign persons

 According to the Singapore Land Authority (SLA), a foreign person is any person who is not a:

 The SLA has FAQs here on the Clearance Certificate needed by firms and societies for their purchase of landed residential property.

 Each applicant will be assessed on a case-by-case basis, taking into consideration, but not limited to, the following factors:

 - Should be a Singapore permanent resident for at least five years; and

 - Must have made exceptional economic contributions to Singapore.
 This is assessed taking into consideration factors such as employment income assessable for tax in Singapore.